khzaw/awesome-myanmar-unicode/README.md

 * [Magic Converter](https://addons.mozilla.org/en-US/firefox/addon/magicconverter/) - A myanmar text converter addon to convert between zawgyi and unicode for firefox.
 * [Tagu](https://addons.mozilla.org/en-US/firefox/addon/tagu/) - Detect and font embed zawgyi and unicode.
 * [Kain Na Yi](https://addons.mozilla.org/en-US/firefox/addon/kain-na-yi-plug-in/) - Works as helper for converting zawgyi to unicode.
+* [Firefox Myanmar Converter](https://github.com/thanlwinsoft/firefoxmyext) - Converts Myanmar pages using non-Unicode fonts such as ZawGyi-One, WinInnwa, WinBurmese to Unicode.
+It allows sending data that was typed in Unicode as ZawGyi-One.
+A basic Myanmar Unicode spell-checker is also included.

 ## Libraries